raphaelalmeidamartins/trybetunes/README.md

 - [ ] Implementing integration tests with React Testing Library (RTL)
 - [ ] Adding English translation (the project is currently only available in Brazilian Portuguese)

+## :man_technologist: Developed Skills

+* Develop a React application
+* Create and reuse React components
+* React to user interactions by manipulating the components' states and props according to user events
+* Use the React Router library to handle page navigation

 ## :memo: Methodologies

 * Mobile First